bashar95/sdlFun/README.md

 Getting and using sdlFun
 ======
 sdlFun depends on some libraries.
 The following sections explain how to install and use sdlFun.

+Note that the c++ version is the most up to date version, I usually update it first and then port the changes to the c version.

 Windows
 ======